-The Company is a junior mineral exploration company listed on the TSX Venture Exchange and is engaged in the acquisition, exploration and development of mineral properties.
+As at March 31, 2017, the Company was a junior mineral exploration company listed on the TSX Venture Exchange, engaged in the acquisition, exploration and development of mineral properties.
+Subsequent to March 31, 2017, the Company entered the development phase of its Naajat (White Mountain) Mineral Claim.
 It has not yet determined whether its properties contain mineral reserves that are economically recoverable.
-The recoverability of the amounts shown for resource assets is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties, and upon future profitable production or proceeds from the disposition of the properties.
+The recoverability of the amounts shown for resource assets is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the development of its properties, and upon future profitable production or proceeds from the disposition of the properties.
 The Company's ability to continue its operations is dependent on its ability to secure additional financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
 In order to continue developing its mineral properties, management is actively pursuing such additional sources of financing; however, in the event this does not occur, there is doubt about the ability of the Company to continue as a going concern.
-The financial statements and discussion and analysis of the financial condition, changes in financial condition and results of operations of the Company for the second quarter ended September 30, 2016 do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.
+The financial statements and discussion and analysis of the financial condition, changes in financial condition and results of operations of the Company for the year ended March 31, 2017 do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.